-Governmental accounting standards establishes fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed on the use of the resources reported in governmental funds.
+Governmental accounting standards establish fund balance classifications that comprise a hierarchy based primarily on the extent to which a government is bound to observe constraints imposed on the use of the resources reported in governmental funds.

-- Nonspendable: Amounts that are not in spendable form or are legally or contractually required to be maintained intact. - Restricted: Amounts that are legally restricted by outside parties, constitutional provisions, or enabling legislation for use for a specific purpose.
-Restricted fund balance is to be used for the purpose of paying future debt service and related expenses associated with the Tobacco Bonds. - Committed: Amounts that have been formally set aside by the City Council or the Board of Directors for use for specific purposes.
-Commitments are made and can be rescinded only via resolution of the City Council or the Board of Directors
+- Non-spendable: Amounts that are not in spendable form or are legally or contractually required to be maintained intact. - Restricted: Amounts that are legally restricted by outside parties, constitutional provisions, or enabling legislation for use for a specific purpose.
+Restricted fund balance is to be used for the purpose of paying future debt service and related expenses associated with the Tobacco Bonds. - Committed: Amounts that have been formally set aside by the Council or TSFC Board of Directors for use for specific purposes.
+Commitments are made and can be rescinded only via resolution of the Council or TSFC Board of Directors.